 Our engaging curriculum is always academically rigorous.
 We follow the path of each individual child, utilizing student interest to motivate and inspire a lifetime love of learning.

-We are an award-winning school with between a 5:1 and 8:1 teacher-student ratio, a diverse student body, and a rich extracurricular program that includes Art, Nature, and Spanish.
+We are an award-winning school with between a 5:1 and 8:1 teacher-student ratio, a diverse student body, and a rich Specials program that includes Art, Nature, and Spanish.

-98% of our 6th grade graduates have gotten into the middle school of their choice, including Santa Fe Preparatory School, Desert Academy, and The Academy for the Technologies and Classics.
+98% of our 6th grade graduates have gotten into the middle school of their choice, including Santa Fe Preparatory School, Santa Fe Waldorf, and The Academy for the Technologies and Classics.

 Toddler (ages 2-3) & Primary (ages 3-6)